PetrusHimself/PetrusHimself/README.md

 # Hi, I'm Petrus! 👋

-## 🚀 About Me
-I'm a Sanlam Financial Advisor, I hold a Wealth Management NQF L5 and I am authorized to sell the following:
-* Long-Term Insurance subcategory A
-* Long-Term Insurance subcategory B1
-* Long-term Insurance subcategory B2-A
-* Long-term Insurance subcategory B1-A

-I'm also a Software Engineer with the following skills and knowledge:
+I'm a Software Engineer with the following skills and knowledge:

 *   **Programming Languages**: Proficient in C, Python, JavaScript, and TypeScript.
 *   **Frameworks & Libraries**: Experience with Python web frameworks, Node.js, and GraphQL APIs.